inkognitro/oas-tszod-gen/README.md

 ```

 After installing the package you will be able to generate TS code out from your OAS3 specification
 with the script below.
-Please don't forget to adding your specification.json file and adjusting the
+Please don't forget to add your specification.json file and adjusting the
-path of the `require` statement.
+path in the `require` statement.

 ```typescript
 import { generateOas3ToTs } from 'oas-to-code';